evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 The Volkswagen ID.
 Buzz Pro comes equipped with one sound system option:

-- **Volkswagen Soundsystem:**: Features six speakers and delivers a maximum output of 450 watts.
+- **Volkswagen Soundsystem:** Features six speakers and delivers a maximum output of 450 watts.

 Additionally, the model includes 5 USB-C connections as standard.